Migrate Google Workspace to Microsoft Office 365 Step-by-Step

 You can add several users at once by doing the following:

-Collect the users email ID in a list on MS Excel
+Step 3.
+Collect the user’s email ID in a list on MS Excel

 You can create several batches and move them at once instead of migrating all Google Workspace mailboxes to Office 365 at once.
 You can migrate around 50,000 mailboxes in one batch.
 The file should not be more than 10 MB in size.

 - Sign in to the Google Workspace Admin console and select Users.

 - Select the users and write down all the user email addresses in an Excel sheet.

 - Sign in to Office 365 Admin Center and go to Users > Active Users.